open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 # Install core files
 Install-OpenTelemetryCore

-# Setup the instrumentation for the current PowerShell session
+# Set up the instrumentation for the current PowerShell session
 Register-OpenTelemetryForCurrentSession -OTelServiceName "MyServiceDisplayName"

 # Run your application with instrumentation
-dotnet run
+.\MyNetApp.exe
 ```

 You can get usage information by calling: